Kansas State vs. Baylor NCAA Football Odds, Plays and Insights | November 20, 2021

 Baylor Stats and Trends

-- In Baylor's 10 games this year, it has seven wins against the spread.
+- Baylor has played 10 games, with seven wins against the spread.

-- The Bears have been underdogs by 1 point or more three times this season and have covered the spread twice.
+- This season, the Bears have two against the spread wins in three games as an underdog of 1 point or more.

-- Baylor's games this year have eclipsed the over/under six times in 10 opportunities (60%).
+- Baylor's games this season have hit the over on six of 10 set point totals (60%).

-- Baylor is 7-2 against the spread and 8-1 overall when the team puts up more than 21.1 points.
+- Baylor is 7-2 against the spread and 8-1 overall when the team records more than 21.1 points.

-- In games that Baylor amasses more than 340.8 yards, the team is 6-2 against the spread and 7-1 overall.
+- When Baylor picks up more than 340.8 yards, the team is 6-2 against the spread and 7-1 overall.

-- This year the Bears have 11 turnovers, two fewer than the Wildcats have takeaways (13).
+- The Bears have 11 giveaways this season, while the Wildcats have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.